SAP-samples/cloud-espm-multi-environment/README.md

 ESPM application has 2 underlying applications

 - Webshop - this application is a web shopping app, which doesn't have any authentication
 - Retailer - this application is used by a retailer to manage stocks, approve/reject sales orders.
-We use authentication here
+A user needs to be authenticated and should have a retailer role to perform these operations.

 ![Architecture Diagram](/docs/architecture.jpg?raw=true)